Made in USA: Regulation

 Country of origin labels are required on textiles, wools, furs, automobiles, most foods, and many other imports.

 Customs fraud

 Examples of fraudulent practices involving imports include removing a required foreign origin label before the product is even delivered to the ultimate purchaser (with or without the improper substitution of a Made in USA label) and failing to label a product with the required country of origin.

-Urban myth

-A rumour spread that products made in a town named "Usa, Ōita" located in Ōita Prefecture, Japan and exported to the US in the 1960s carried the label MADE IN USA, JAPAN, to create the appearance that the product was made in the US.
-It is, however, a myth that Japan renamed the town "Usa" following World War II so that goods exported from Japan could be labeled as such.
-The town has existed from the 8th century (see Usa Jingū), predating the existence of the "United States of America" (first used in the 1776 United States Declaration of Independence) by more than a millennium, and is not a major manufacturing center; furthermore, the United States Customs Service would probably have recognized such labeling, had it occurred, as fraudulent and thus would have prohibited goods so labeled from being imported into the United States.

 Significance

 Many manufacturers use the Made in the U.S.A. label as a selling point with varying degrees of success.
 This tag is associated with marketing and operational benefits, such as more appeal to certain buyers and lower shipping costs.
-When an American consumer sees a product is made in the U.S., they may perceive it as higher quality than a Chinese-made version, for example.
+When an American consumer sees a product is made in the U.S., the thinking goes, the consumer may perceive it as higher quality than a foreign-made version.
 The decision where to produce is based on many factors, not simply direct product costs.
 Marketing and operations are both affected greatly by producing domestically.